AmbrogioMB/prova-da-eliminare/README.md

 ## Description

-The goal of this software is to train neural networks with integer weights with MILP models and to test their accuracy.
+The goal of this script is to train neural networks with integer weights with MILP models and to test their accuracy.

 ## Usage